Ottawa man pleads guilty in shots-fired home invasion

 Boaz first pleaded guilty to one count of burglary and was sentenced to seven years in prison for a vehicle burglary in September 2023 in Ottawa.

-Boaz is, however, eligible for day-for-day good time and the prison terms will run concurrently, not back-to-back.
+Boaz is, however, eligible for day-for-day good time, and the prison terms will run concurrently, not back-to-back.
 Attorneys also entered a stipulation that the crimes were driven by addiction, making Boaz eligible for treatment while in the Department of Corrections.

 “I’m satisfied with the terms of the plea agreement,” Navarro said.

 Boaz declined an opportunity to address Chief Judge H. Chris Ryan Jr. before sentencing.
-He did, however, apologize to Ryan for an in-court explosion of temper at a pre-trial hearing.
+He did, however, apologize to Ryan for an in-court explosion of temper at a pretrial hearing.
 Ryan accepted the apology and declined to tack on additional time for contempt of court.

 The investigation was launched early Nov.
 2, 2023, when an Ottawa woman heard intruders enter her home in the 1100 block of Pine Street.
-Intruders entered her bedroom and one put a gun to her head demanding the combination to the “big gun safe” in the bedroom.
-She said she didn’t know it and the gunman struck her behind her left ear.
+Intruders entered her bedroom, and one put a gun to her head, demanding the combination to the “big gun safe” in the bedroom.
+She said she didn’t know it, and the gunman struck her behind her left ear.

 The woman was, however, able to send text messages to her live-in boyfriend, who raced home with two companions in tow.
-He entered the home with a .380 pistol and fired at one of the intruders, who all fled.
+He entered the home with a .38-caliber pistol and fired at one of the intruders, who all fled.
 None of the victims or witnesses could positively identify the intruders.

 However, Martinez turned up later at Morris Hospital with a gunshot wound to his right arm.
-Boaz was found near the Pine Street break-in bathed in sweat – on near-freezing night – and with leaky story about having been with a family member.
-Investigators discerned that was a lie.
+Boaz was found near the Pine Street break-in bathed in sweat – on a near-freezing night – and with a leaky story about having been with a family member.
+Investigators discerned that that was a lie.

 Have a Question about this article?